 **End of unscientific rant**

-That said, as a biologist, I still think that nature is majestic.
+That being said, as a practicing scientist I still think that nature is majestic.
 Biology in particular is incredibly mind-boggling.
 When I think that a “normal” human brain has about 100 billion nerve cells (100,000,000,000), each one with an average of 30,000 connections (this translates to 3,000,000,000,000,000 connections, which in scientific talk is termed “a whole freaking lot“) it is not surprising that mental conditions exists, what is surprising that there is not more of it.

 Nature, especially life, is majestic all right.
 I truly think so…